epsi-rns/epsi-rns.github.io/_posts/desktop/2018/2018-08-07-terminal-ricing.markdown

 Terminal can have padding using [gtk.css](https://developer.gnome.org/gtk3/stable/chap-css-overview.html) Setting this padding would make your terminal way cooler.
+The padding config is as simply as:

+{% highlight css %}
+VteTerminal, vte-terminal {
+	padding: 5px 24px 24px 24px;
+}
+{% endhighlight %}

 | Config | Path |
 | :--- | :--- |